MVU Budget Re-vote Set for September 9

 The school board wants to learn more about your views regarding MVU and invites you to complete this survey.
-The date of the next budget vote will be scheduled in September and will be decided based on citizen feedback.
+The date of the next budget vote has been scheduled for September 9, based on citizen feedback received thus far.
+Add your voice now!

 To take the survey, click on this link: https://docs.google.com/forms/